jado4810/privcert/README.md

 $ sudo -i privcert list
 ```

-It shows only certs just under `/etc/privcert/users`, which should only hold currently valid ones.
+It shows only certs just under `/etc/privcert/users`, which should hold only
+valid ones.

 ### Revoke user cert